Academic Misconduct Policies and Procedures

 5.1 Academic Misconduct

-Academic Misconduct is defined as any action or behavior that misrepresents one’s contributions to or the results of any scholarly product submitted for credit, evaluation, or dissemination.
-The following behaviors contradict the values of the University community and are subject to action under the Statement.
+Academic misconduct is defined as any action or behavior that misrepresents one’s contributions to or the results of any scholarly product submitted for credit, evaluation, or dissemination.
+The following behaviors contradict the values of the University community and are subject to action under the Anchor.
 This includes but is not limited to:

 Attempting to use materials, information, or aids that have not been authorized by the instructor for academic work.